nspi/vbcg/README.md

 #### Usage
 `cd src;` `python main.py`

+Please note: **All results are estimated!**

+If you want to obtain results with low deviation from the actual physiological values, good illumination conditions and minimal subject motion is crucial.
+Additionally, there may be artefacts by other biosignals (e.g. respiration when recording the chest).

 ## Todo
-- Read video stream from hard disk
-- More options (e.g. motion detection that pauses algorithms)
+- More options (e.g. motion detection that pauses triggering algorithms)

 - Update to Python 3 and current versions of all modules

-- Add algorithms from [5] and [6]
+- Add algorithm from ISMRM 2015 [6]

 ## Contact
 Nicolai Spicher ([http://fh-dortmund.de/spicher](http://fh-dortmund.de/spicher))